geckosio/snapshot-interpolation/README.md

 ## API

-This look very TypeScriptisch, but you can of course use in in JavaScript as well.
+This looks very TypeScriptisch, but you can of course use it in JavaScript as well.

 ```ts
 // import